-SOLEÁ MORENTE Lo Que Te Falta (Limited 12" White Vinyl/MP3s or CD)
+SOLEÁ MORENTE - Lo Que Te Falta (12" White Vinyl with MP3s / CD)

 *This item is set to vinyl postage, if you order the CD version we'll refund you the different in postage costs.